 • Global Infrastructure: Extensive global network of data centers, allowing for low-latency access and redundancy.

-• AI & ML Integration: Offers services like Amazon SageMaker for building AI models that can be integrated into fintech apps.
+• AI & ML Integration: Offers services like Amazon SageMaker for building AI models that can be integrated into FinTech apps.

 Microsoft Azure